Infineon/deepcraft-model-zoo-for-psoc/ArcFace/README.md

 ## Pre-requisites

-1. Setup "PSOC&trade; Edge MCU: AI Hub vision deploy" Application, please refer README.md <TBD: AI Hub Vision Deploy Public Repo URL> for the detailed steps.
+1. Setup "PSOC&trade; Edge MCU: AI Hub vision deploy" Application, refer to the README at https://github.com/Infineon/mtb-example-psoc-edge-ml-aihub-deploy-vision for detailed setup and usage instructions.
-2. This code example is configured to boot from the external OSPI flash, please refer [Switching boot flow to an external OSPI](readme_assets/switching_boot_flow_to_ext_ospi.md) for the detailed steps
+2. This code example is configured to boot from the external OSPI flash, refer [Switching boot flow to an external OSPI](readme_assets/switching_boot_flow_to_ext_ospi.md) for the detailed steps

 ### Deployment steps